-Almost two years ago exactly, we introduced our ‘Better together’ initiative at Futurescape, with the vision to gap the bridge between hard and soft landscaping.
-Jamie Butterworth also joined us as Horticultural Consultant to help share skills across the industry.
+In 2017, we introduced our ‘Better together’ initiative at Futurescape.
+Our vision was to bridge the gap between hard and soft landscaping.
+Award-winning horticulturalist Jamie Butterworth also joined us for a stint as a consultant to help share skills across the industry.

-Since then, we’ve worked hard to encourage the transfer of skills and promote understanding between hard and soft landscapers.
-It’s become clear that a vital part of increasing the regard in which the profession is held is ensuring that the importance of Garden Maintenance is promoted and recognised.
+Since then, we’ve worked hard to encourage a united horticultural industry, with the transfer of skills and promotion of understanding between hard and soft landscapers.
+It’s become clear that a vital part of increasing the regard in which the profession is held lies in ensuring that the importance of garden maintenance is promoted and recognised.

-“We feel that horticulturists don’t get the credit they deserve and aren’t seen as important as they should be,” says Steve.
-“Adding Garden Maintenance as a category to the Landscape Specialist Scheme highlights their importance.
+“We feel that horticulturists don’t get the credit they deserve and aren’t seen as important as they should be,” says Director Steve Walley.
+“Including garden maintenance as a category to the Landscape Specialist Scheme highlights their importance.
 Suppliers, landscapers, horticulturists - without one, the whole industry is poorer.”

 Butterworth Horticulture were the first business to sign-up as a Garden Maintenance contractor as part of our Landscape Specialist Scheme